Whether you have been working with wood all your life or just getting started, having the proper tools is a must to do the job right.

 Cleaning

-The most important part to tackle first is the metal since this end is what does the work.
+The essential part to tackle first is the metal since this end is what does the work.

 For rust, that means submerging the various heads into a white vinegar solution for about four hours.

-Following this, a bit of steel wool works great to take off the loose bits of rust.
+Following this, a bit of steel wool works great to remove the loose rust bits.

 If there are still more stubborn spots, leave the metal in vinegar overnight and wipe away the rest in the morning with the wool.